-Each local board must assess the effectiveness, physical and programmatic accessibility, and continuous improvement of its local one-stop delivery system at least once every three years based on the requirements established in this policy.
+Each local board must assess the effectiveness, physical and programmatic accessibility, and continuous improvement of its local one-stop delivery system at least once every three years based on the requirements established in this policy and the requirements established in the State's Security and the One-stop Delivery System policy.
 As part of that assessment, the local board must also assess and certify at least one comprehensive one-stop center based on the same requirements.
-If the local board designates affiliate sites or specialized centers for inclusion in the local one-stop delivery system, the local board must certify the sites and centers for those sites and centers to be eligible for infrastructure funding.
-Affiliate sites and specialized centers that are not certified are not eligible for infrastructure funding.
+If the local board designates affiliate sites or specialized centers for inclusion in the local one-stop delivery system, the local board must certify the sites and centers for those sites and centers to be eligible for infrastructure funding support from partner programs.

-In addition to the triennial assessments described above, each local board must annually assess the physical and programmatic accessibility of all one-stop centers in the local area based on the requirements of this policy.
+In addition to the triennial assessment described above, each local board must annually assess the physical and programmatic accessibility of all one-stop centers in the local area based on the

-&lt;sup>10 WIOA Sec.
+&lt;sup>9 WIOA Sec.
 121(g)(1) and (4); 20 CFR § 678.800(d)